-1. Class Attendance.
+- 1. Class Attendance.
 Students are expected to attend all class meetings and let instructors know in advance of any unavoidable absences.
-As classes occur on a schedule, students should not plan any trips or vacations that conflict with the semester's schedule.

-- 2. Class Participation.
+As classes occur on a schedule, students should not plan any trips or vacations that conflict with the semester's schedule. - 2.
+Class Participation.
 Students are expected to participate in classes by attending to the persons speaking, asking questions, contributing to conversations and discussions, answering questions, and being proactive in their learning. - 3.
+Appropriate Attendance and Participation in Mandatory Program Events.
+Each year the ABA Faculty prepare a comprehensive schedule of professional development events that are meant to enhance training provided to students.
+Attendance at these events is REQUIRED for all students.
+In order for attendance to count, students must have their cameras on and must attend from a stationary location (i.e., not while driving in a car). - 4.
 Appropriate use of Electronics.
 Phones are not to be on the student's desk or lap at any time during class.
 They should be put away and on vibrate or silent.
 If there is a personal emergency and the student is expecting an important call or text related to that emergency, they will need to leave the classroom to attend to the call or text.
 Laptops should ONLY be used for note taking or other instructional purposes.
-Students are expected to refrain from browsing the internet or other social media sites during class and from working on other class or work assignments. - 4.
+Students are expected to refrain from browsing the internet or other social media sites during class and from working on other class or work assignments. - 5.
 Respectful Interactions with Others.
 Students are expected to interact with other students, faculty, clients, supervisors, and others in a respectful manner.
-This means respecting diversity among individuals and respecting differences.
-Students will frequently come in contact with others who have different perspectives and opinions; the students' ability to accept others and their opinions facilitates a strong professional/working relationship. - 5.
+This means respecting differences among individuals and respecting differences.
+Students will frequently come in contact with others who have different perspectives and opinions; the students' ability to accept others and their opinions facilitates a strong professional/working relationship. - 6.
 Managing Conflict with Others.
-If students have a concern with the behavior of another student, co-worker, or faculty member, the student should first address the concern with that person individually, in a respectful manner, and as soon as possible. - 6.
+If students have a concern with the behavior of another student, co-worker, or faculty member, the student should first address the concern with that person individually, in a respectful manner, and as soon as possible. - 7.
 Punctuality.
 Students are expected to arrive on time for classes, meetings, practicum, and any other program-related activities.
-If students will be late, it is important to communicate to the person they are meeting with that they will be late. - 7.
+If students will be late, it is important to communicate to the person they are meeting with that they will be late. - 8.
 Proper Attire.
 As professionals in a practicum setting (e.g., school, clinic), students are expected to dress in business casual attire.
 When you engage in activities in professional settings, you are a representation of your field, our program, and your faculty members.
-Students should refrain from wearing t-shirts, shorts, any athletic attire, tennis shoes, or flip flops at their practicum sites or any professional events/meetings. - 8.
+Students should refrain from wearing t-shirts, shorts, any athletic attire, tennis shoes, or flip flops at their practicum sites or any professional events/meetings. - 9.
 Responsibility and Accountability.
 As a graduate student, there is an expectation that students will be responsible and held accountable with schoolwork and professional behavior.
 This includes fulfilling course work and practicum responsibilities in a timely manner, providing quality work with respect to written activities, clinical activities, and course discussions.
 This also includes checking MSU email regularly and responding promptly to emails with a professional tone.